2C-B-FLY: Pharmacology

+Pharmacodynamics

+2C-B-FLY is a potent agonist of the serotonin 5-HT2 receptors, including the serotonin 5-HT2A, serotonin 5-HT2B, and serotonin 5-HT2C receptors.
+Unusually among 2C drugs, 2C-B-FLY also shows high affinity for the serotonin 5-HT1D receptor.
+It also has relatively weak affinity for the serotonin 5-HT1A, 5-HT1B, and 5-HT1E receptors.

 Chemistry

 2C-B-FLY is 8-bromo-2,3,6,7-benzo-dihydro-difuran-ethylamine.
 The full name of the chemical is 2-(8-bromo-2,3,6,7-tetrahydrofuro[2,3-f] [1]benzofuran-4-yl)ethanamine.
-It has been subject to little formal study, but its appearance as a designer drug has led the DEA to release analytical results for 2C-B-FLY and several related compounds.
+It has been subject of little formal study, but its appearance as a designer drug has led the DEA to release analytical results for 2C-B-FLY and several related compounds.